bbc/sqs-consumer/examples/express-simple/README.md

 To get started, you will need Docker installed and started on your machine, you can [find instructions on how to install Docker here](https://docs.docker.com/get-docker/).

-Once installed, just enter the command `npm run docker:up` and after a few moments, the example app should be available at `http://localhost:3026`.
+Once installed, just enter the command `npm run start` and after a few moments, the example app should be available at `http://localhost:3026`.

-If you'd prefer to run without Docker, you can run the command `npm run start` instead.
+If you'd prefer to run without Docker, you can run the command `npm run start:node` instead.

 > _Note:_ If you do not use the Docker stack, you will need to start a local version of SQS at `http://localhost:4566`